What's the difference?

 You’ll study a wide range of organisms, from viruses to humans, and study a variety of topics including cell biology, biochemistry, genetics, immunology and microbiology in your broad first year.
 This breadth of learning gives you lots of flexibility and choice, with options to transfer onto a more specialised degree such as Genetics or Microbiology.

-In your second year and beyond you’ll follow one of four themes: Molecular Medicine; Infection and Disease; Genome Biology and Disease; or Plants and Agriculture to allow you to tailor your studies to your particular area of interest.
+In your second year and beyond you’ll follow one of four themes: Molecular Medicine; Infection and Disease; or Genome Biology and Disease to allow you to tailor your studies to your particular area of interest.

 Career options: Biological Sciences graduates can use their skills and knowledge to enter into lots of roles, including: